icasimpan/quicktasks_v2/content/post/links-webdev.md

 title: "Links - Web Development"
 date: 2022-02-20T09:18:11+08:00
 tags: [webdev-links, links]
+categories: [bookmarks]
 draft: false
 ---
+Here is a curated links of sites that are I think are useful as I learn or relearn Web Development further.
+Incomplete of course but there's always the internet.
+Will add any that are worthy to be linked here.
+For now, this would suffice.
+If you think there are links worthy to be added here, let me know in the comment below.
+Thank you!

 # WebDev Environments
 * [Docksal](https://docksal.io/) - best tool for local web development without learning the nitty gritty docker and docker-compose things